 - An Alibaba Cloud account is created and passes the real-name verification.
 For more

 Note You can use a RAM user to perform fine-grained access control.
 For more information, see Create a custom policy.

 - Apsara File Storage NAS is activated.

-- NAS is authorized to access cloud resources.
+- Apsara File Storage NAS is authorized to access cloud resources.

-- ECS instances are available in the region where you want to create a file system.
+- An ECS instance is available in the region where you want to create a file system on Alibaba Cloud.
+The ECS instance is added to the VPC.
 For more information, see Create an ECS instance.